SSpzcee/Asunder-PHB/phb/md/Combat.md

 Actions that break this level of stealth
-\-Use of Ninjutsu/Taijutsu techniques that aren't self buffing
 \-Use of surprise attacks and sneak attacks
+\-Any jutsu not mentioned in the Stealth Levels section
+\-Any action that doesn't only affect you